 DO NOT ASK THE ACADEMY FOR A WAIVER.
 WE ALSO CANNOT HELP YOU TO SEEK A P.O.S.T.-ISSUED VARIANCE

 PREFERRED: 3 years, post-high school, of demonstrated substantive post-secondary college coursework, preferably completing all the General Education and CRJ coursework for the AAS/CRJ degree prior to the academy; or 3 years of work experience to include, but not limited to: military service, community-service, or volunteer work; or a 2-3 year sustained work history showing employment periods at a single job lasting at least a year or more in duration (seasonal work excluded).

 3) Will I get college credit for the academy, and does it qualify for financial aid?

 You will receive 39 hours of college credit for successfully completing the CCA Basic Law Enforcement Training Academy.
 ALL 39 hours of that credit will apply to the A.A.S.
 Criminal Justice degree.
-Currently, an accredited well-known and natioanally respected private university and one state university also accept the full AAS/CRJ degree, with the full academy credit, in lieu of the first two years of their Bachelors degree programs.
+Currently, a well-known accredited and nationally respected private university and two state universities also accept the full AAS/CRJ degree, with the full academy credit, in lieu of the first two years of their Bachelors degree programs.
 In addition, at the completion of the academy, you will receive a CCA program Basic Law Enforcement Training Academy certificate.

 The academy qualifies for VA and regular financial aid.
 For financial aid and VA eligibility questions, contact the college financial aid department at 303-360-4709.

-The academy costs about $7,500 for those who qualify for in-state tuition (college-wide tuition increases may happen each Fall and will affect the actual overall cost of the academy).
+The academy costs about $8,200 for those who qualify for in-state tuition and the COF assistance (college-wide tuition increases may happen each Fall and will affect the actual overall cost of the academy).
 However, we provide the use of all books, law enforcement gear, weapon, ammo and uniforms in that tuition.